kaievns/the-log/posts/lead/inverse-conway.md

 that the system needs to evolve along side the product discovery process.
-And since we don't know what the product will really look like after it meets the markets, that predefined architecture will sooner or later will start getting in the way of getting work don.
+And since we don't know what the product will really look like after it meets the markets, that predefined architecture will sooner or later will start getting in the way of getting the work done.

 In non-trivial cases architecture always follows the organisational structure, and the organisational structure can be purposefully attached to the business